Climate-Data-Dynamics/climate-data-dynamics.github.io/index.md

 # Climate Data and Dynamics Lab

-We use cutting edge data science and process driven dynamical theory and models to understand the ocean and climate.
+Welcome to the Climate Data and Dynamics Lab!
+We are a team of data scientists and physicists using a range of tools from cutting edge statistics to process driven dynamical models to understand the ocean and climate.

 {% include section.html %}